Iconica-Development/training_firebase_basics/_slides/1 Case/01-intro.md

 ---
 ### Extra info
 - Not required
-- All excersises can be done seperately
+- All exercises can be done separately
 - Integration